Online Master's Degree Programs in Biomedical Sciences (MS)

 The field of diagnostics impacts a large part of healthcare, right from the pharmaceutical industry to the development of new technologies, patient care, finance, and policy-making.
 The program emphasizes the importance of diagnostics through its curriculum.

-At the end of the program, graduates can pursue job opportunities in areas such as clinical laboratory support and management, quality systems, regulatory affairs, sales management, and account management.
+At the end of the program, graduates can pursue job opportunities such as quality systems analyst, clinical research specialist; clinical laboratory technician; regulatory affairs specialist; analytical chemist; operations engineer; and database administrator.

 - Accreditation: Higher Learning Commission of the North Central Association of Schools and Colleges

 In addition to offering a residential, campus-based master of science in biomedical sciences program, Liberty University offers an online master of arts in medical sciences with five specializations to choose from.
 These are as follows: business management, biopsychology, health informatics, public health, and molecular medicine.
 Except for the molecular medicine specialization, the program is available completely online.

 Applicants to the program must have a bachelor’s degree from a regionally accredited college or university and a minimum cumulative grade point average of 2.75, among other requirements.

 The program is made up of 34 credits.
 Irrespective of their specialization, students have to study some core courses such as the foundations of biomedical sciences; medical anatomy; principles of physiology; introduction to human metabolism & diseases; ethics in health science; and principles of cellular biology.

 Additionally, they are required to choose more courses per their specialization.
 The biopsychology specialization includes courses such as fundamentals of neuroscience, advanced developmental psychology, and developmental neuropsychology, while the health informatics specialization includes health informatics, health information systems and integrated technologies, and principles of medical genetics.